atlas-jswank/atlas-jswank.github.io/src/content/blog/dev-containers.md

 ## Using docker compose to mount local files

 At this point you would need to resetup your local git configuration and ssh keys to work with github.
-You would also have to repeat this can time you rebuild the container.
+You would also have to repeat this any time you rebuild the container.

 To get around this we can load our local machine's git configuration and ssh keys into the container.
 To do this we will use a docker compose file.
 Create a `docker-compose.yml` file: